GR36/website/blog/_posts/2018-11-10-going-to-write-a-blog-post.md

 ---
-title: "I Was Going to Write a Blog Post"
+title: "I Was Going To Write A Blog Post"
 date: 2018-11-10 21:00
 bigimg: /img/2018-11-10-writing-pencil.jpeg
 ---